 Fresh handmade pasta is one of the gastronomic specialties that Casalecchio celebrates every year in its "Festa dei Sapori Curiosi" (Festival of curious taste).
 Among the handmade pasta, the "strichetto" stands out, a handmade pasta type similar to butterflies, which also boasts a Confraternity in Casalecchio.

 Talon Park is full of cycle and pedestrian paths surrounded by green areas.
-Two of the main paths that connect Bologna with Tuscany also pass through Talon Park: the Via degli Dei (Way of the Gods) and the Via della Lana e della Seta (Wool and Silk way).
+Two of the main paths that connect Bologna with Tuscany also pass through Talon Park: the Via degli Dei (Way of the Gods) and the Via della Lana e della Seta (Wool and Silk Road).

 In the Lido of Casalecchio’s park there is a Canoe Club where it is possible to practice canoeing: in this section, in fact, the Reno river is wide and flat, shallow and with no currents.